 WHO LEADERSHIP CAMP IS FOR

-TOPP KIDS Summer Camp is open to school-aged children who have completed grade 3 – 6, as well as youth volunteers (13yr -16yrs old) from outside the program.
+TOPP KIDS Leadership Camp is open to school-aged children who have completed grade 3 – 6, as well as youth volunteers (13yr -16yrs old) from outside the program.
 Each age group has a specific set of responsibilities and expectations, but the intention is to find cohesion between everyone in a way that best supports children of all ages.
-Inclusion and privileges of the Leadership Initiative are not guaranteed and depend on participants abiding by the core values of INSPIRE, DEVELOP and LEAD.
+Inclusion and privileges of the Leadership Initiative are not guaranteed and depend on participants abiding by the core values of INSPIRE, DEVELOP, and LEAD.
 Participation in our Leadership Program can be terminated at any point if children are not adhering to the responsibilities and expectations outlined in their contracts.

 OUR FOUNDATIONAL VALUES

 We would like to announce another year of our INCREDIBLY EXCITING Jr. Leadership retreat happening this summer…. our LEADERSHIP OVERNIGHT CAMPING TRIP!
 Our Leadership groups- children grade 3 and up (who would like to participate, of course), will be heading to the amazing Island Lake Retreat Centre on for a 4-day 3-night stay and coming home Thursday afternoon! (annual dates will vary)..
 More information will be discussed with families in a separate email and at our onsite info and registration night.